 At some point, Ken was sent to Nagoya #9, where the POWs worked as stevedores and worked from 7:00 A.M. until 6:30 P.M. with an hour off for lunch and two half-hour breaks.
 When the docks were extremely busy 50 to 100 POWs returned and worked from 8:00 P.M. unit midnight or 4:00 A.M.
 Every day, the second detachment of 100 POWs worked in the camp garden.

 The meals of the POWs were primarily wheat, rice, and soybeans with some vegetables like onions and daikon a Japanese beet.
+Other documents show that the meals were mostly rice, barley, or soybeans -when in season – and dycons (large radishes) served in a soup after being sliced thin.
 They had fish, either fried or in a soup, every ten days.
-Their food was performed by six POWs who also prepared the POWs lunches that they took with them to work.
+On one occasion the POWs received real Irish potatoes and there were enough for every POW to receive a complete serving.
+Their food was performed by six POWs who also prepared the POWs’ lunches that they took with them to work.

 Clothing for the POWs came from the Japanese.
 Many wore Japanese Army uniforms and getas which were traditional Japanese footwear.
 The clothing was thin and Red Cross sent to the camp was never distributed to the POWs.
 While working the POWs wore straw shoes, hats, and raincoats for inclement weather.
 If the POW still had his GI shoes, the Japanese provided leather for repairs.
 The Japanese denied the POWs food, clothing, shoes, and other items sent to the camp by the Red Cross.
 Instead of giving these things to the POWs, the Japanese pilfered the items for their own use.
 The guards were seen wearing shoes sent by the Red Cross for the POWs.